smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemRequest/index.md

 * SDL sends the Policy Table Snapshot (PTS) as binary data via an `OnSystemRequest` mobile request from the system to the back-end.
 Both the "url" that the PTS will be forwarded to and the "timeout" must be taken from the Local Policy Table.
     * If no "url" is provided in the Local Policy Table, it is supposed that the mobile application will send the Policy Table Update data back to SDL.

 `RequestType` defines the type of the requested data from a mobile device or the cloud.
-The HMI may request this data, but it ³s SDL's responsibility to block a `SystemRequest` in case the request intends to transfer a data type not allowed by the Policy Table.
+The HMI may request this data, but it is SDL's responsibility to block a `SystemRequest` in case the request intends to transfer a data type not allowed by the Policy Table.
 `requestSubType` is filled for supporting OEM proprietary data exchanges.

 The HMI is informed about `requestTypes`, `requestSubType` that are allowed by policies via [OnAppPermissionChanged](../../sdl/onapppermissionchanged) and [OnAppRegistered](../onappregistered).